zekker6/external-dns-provider-adguard/readme.md

 Check your AdguardHome DNS records to see if the new record was created.

-Click on the zone for the one created above if a different domain was used.

 Click on "Filters" and then "Custom filtering rules"

 This should show the external IP address of the service as the "Answer" for your domain.